Stylized green and purple 'G' with "Global Society of Online Literacy Educators" in purple.

 Certification and Professional Development Courses

 Online instructors need time, support, and guidance to teach effectively and confidently in online spaces.
-GSOLE, a community of experts in online literacy practices, is offering a series of professional development courses in online literacy instruction, which have the potential to culminate in a Basic Online Literacy Instruction Certificate.
+As a community of experts in online literacy practices, GSOLE offers a series of professional development courses in online literacy instruction, which have the potential to culminate in a Basic Online Literacy Instruction Certificate.

 There are two ways to engage with these professional development courses:

-• Take the courses as their topics interest you as month-long professional development opportunities for a flat $25 registration fee by registering for each module individually under our Events page.
-Earn micro credentials for each course you complete.
+• Take the courses as topics interest you for a flat $25 registration fee by registering for each module individually under our Events page.

 • Pay one certification fee to complete all eight modules and submit your OLI ePortfolio at a flexible pace over three years.
 Certification registration costs vary based on the self-reported rank and salary of each participant: